yoharol/StochasticWarp/readme.md

 ## Evaluation

+The following performance statistics are evaluated on a Intel(R) Core(TM) i7-5820K CPU with 5 cores, enabling 12 threads for OpenMP parallization.

 | Number of Walks (n) | Time (ms) for V=92, F=6 | Time (ms) for V=382, F=6 | Time (ms) for V=382, F=24 |
 | ------------------- | ----------------------- | ------------------------ | ------------------------- |
 | 100                 | 167                     | 655                      | 1484                      |